ArjunAshok17/EcoSentinel/README.md

 If there is a Google alternative to what Bing has already done (with mapping all the trees in the world), we can also do that to avoid mapping ecosystems and instead track deforestation.

 ### Web App ###
-Allows users to access a rudimentary 3D model that is pre-rendered each day on a cloud server
+Allows users to access a rudimentary 3D model that is pre-rendered each day on a cloud server.

-Additionally, if there are specific regions to watch out for (such as during a wildfire, the amazon, etc.), we can more frequently update those as needed ⇒ will need additional processing to determine this
+Additionally, if there are specific regions to watch out for (such as during a wildfire, the amazon, etc.), we can more frequently update those as needed.
+Additional processing will be needed to determine this.

 ### Earth Visualization ####
-Given the augmented data that the Forest AI will produce, we should be able to generate a rough 3D model of either the trees on Earth or a color-gradient map that shows areas of high damage vs low damage in comparison to previous years.
+Given the augmented data that the Ecosystem AI will produce, we should be able to generate a rough 3D model of either the trees on Earth or a color-gradient map that shows areas of high damage vs low damage in comparison to previous years.

+This deliverable is the most important for broadcasting information to the public in a digestable way.
+Visuals must be made (and presented on the web app) in a way that is easily understood by the general public and highlights high-risk areas and low-effort governments.

 ### Post-Generation Analytics ###
-Given the data from the Forest AI, we should be able to calculate the risk of certain areas being impacted beyond repair
+Given the data from the Forest AI, we should be able to calculate the risk of certain areas being impacted beyond repair.

 + This risk factor should be another color-gradient shown in the 3D model
 - Risk factor should take in the following features: